marekdedic/ICLR-2024-paper/review-responses.md

 ## Response

+Thank you for your review, summary and suggestions.
+Regarding the points that you mention in the "Weakness" section:

-1. Yes, for an embedding at a level $ k $, we still need embeddings at levels $ k + 1, \dots, L $, but those are simpler ($ L $ is the simplest), and we don't need to train on levels $ k-1, \dots, 0 $, which are the most complex and take the longest to train
+1. Yes, for an embedding at a level $ k $, we still need embeddings at levels $ k + 1, \dots, L $, but those are simpler ($ L $ is the simplest), and we don't need to train on levels $ k-1, \dots, 0 $, which are the most complex and take the longest to train.
+We have added a revision which hopefully explains this more clearly.
-2. Essentially, yes - if I coarsen the graph by 40% and predict, I will stay withing 10% of the performance of the original graph - last paragraph of section 3 lists more details about these results.
+2. Essentially, yes - if you coarsen the graph by 40% and predict, you will stay within 10% of the performance of the prediction on the original graph - the last paragraph of section 3 gives more details about these results.
+We have clarified that the comparison is to the full graph in the current revision.

+Additionally, we have expanded the introduction to better explain our primary motivation behind the framework and its use, thank you for the suggestion.